The 20 Best Inborn Amino Acid Metabolism Disorder Doctors Near Me in District of Columbia, US

 English

 Dr. David M. Hansen is an internist affiliated with Sibley Memorial Hospital and Georgetown University Hospital.
 He practices out of Foxhall Internists in Washington, D.C.
 Dr. Hansen’s clinical interests range from preventive care to long-term management of chronic conditions, such as diabetes, hypertension and heart failure.
 Dr. Hansen earned his undergraduate degree from Harvard College and his medical degree from Johns Hopkins University School of Medicine.
 He completed a residency in internal medicine at Stanford University School of Medicine.
 Dr. Hansen previously served as clinical faculty of Stanford Medical School and practiced at the Stanford-affiliated Menlo Medical Clinic.
 Dr. Hansen has been named a Top Internist by Washingtonian magazine and Consumers’ Checkbook magazine.
 He has also been named one of the Best Doctors in America and a Super Doctor by the Washington Post magazine.
 Dr. Hansen is rated as an Experienced provider by MediFind in the treatment of Inborn Amino Acid Metabolism Disorder.
-His top areas of expertise are Alcoholic Cirrhosis, High Cholesterol, Homocystinuria, and Methylmalonic Acidemia with Homocystinuria.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Alcoholic Cirrhosis, High Cholesterol, Homocystinuria, and Methylmalonic Acidemia with Homocystinuria.
+Dr. Hansen is board certified in American Board Of Internal Medicine.

 Experienced in Inborn Amino Acid Metabolism Disorder